Skip to main content

 Path Scoping

-Abilities can be scoped to specific paths within a space:
+Abilities can be scoped to specific key paths within a space.
+This limits what a capability holder can access, even within the same resource type.

 Delegation Chains

 One of UCAN’s most powerful features is the ability to delegate capabilities to others.
-TinyCloud enforces strict rules to ensure security.
+Each delegation creates a link in a verifiable chain.

 Delegation Hierarchy